Here We Go!

 Snacks open.

-Juice boxes pop.
+Juice boxes squirt.

 “Popcorn?” someone says.